feaselkl/Much-Ado-About-Hadoop/PITCHME.md

 * "Off the shelf" becomes "specially designed."
 * DAS to SAN to SAN + SSD.
 * Servers have increasingly more memory.
-512 GB is fairly common and we can find 1-2 TB machines in the wild.
+512+ GB is fairly common.
 * Servers still on-prem.
 * VMs instead of physical hardware.
-* Higher-quality hardware, so fewer expected failures.
+* Fewer expected hardware failures.

 Some of these changes were tricky for Hadoop.